The PuSh Festival is a performing arts festival that showcases local, Canadian and international artists at various Vancouver theatres in January.

 For a full list of shows click PuSh Festival Calendar.
-As of early January, events that require paid tickets in 2021 are listed below:
+Some events that required paid tickets in 2021 are listed below:

 Graveyards and Gardens

-Vanessa Goodman and Caroline Shaw compose an album (with music and dance) in an online performance on January 28th and 29th.
-Shows start at 4:30 and 7:30 pm.
-Tickets are available for $15 each.
+Vanessa Goodman and Caroline Shaw composed an album (with music and dance) in an online performance on January 28th and 29th.
+Shows started at 4:30 and 7:30 pm.
+Tickets were available for $15 each.

-A unique virtual reality theatre experience is available at Studio 16 from January 28th to the 31st, and again from February 4th to the 7th.
-The first timeslot each day is at 5:00 pm, and tickets cost about $23.
+A unique virtual reality theatre experience was available at Studio 16 from January 28th to the 31st, and again from February 4th to the 7th.
+The first timeslot each day was at 5:00 pm, and tickets cost about $23.

 Sanctuary: The Dakota Bear Ancient Forest Experience

-A 360-degree projection experience that features sounds and scenes from an ancient forest takes place at Performance Works.
-Show days are from February 3rd to the 7th, and tickets cost $10 each.
-Timeslots begin at 3:00 pm on weekdays and 1:00 pm on the weekend.
+A 360-degree projection experience that featured sounds and scenes from an ancient forest took place at Performance Works.
+Show days were from February 3rd to the 7th, and tickets cost $10 each.
+Timeslots began at 3:00 pm on weekdays and 1:00 pm on the weekend.